redis/docs/content/develop/interact/search-and-query/advanced-concepts/dialects.md

 ## `DIALECT 5`

-Dialect version 5 was introduced in the [@ADRIANO NEED INFO](https://github.com/RediSearch/RediSearch/releases/tag/???) release.
+Dialect version 5 was introduced in the 2.10 release.
 It introduces support for new comparison operators for `NUMERIC` fields:

 * `==` (equal).